asizikov/asizikov.github.io/content/blog/2021-01-27-terraform-octopus-deploy.md

 The neat part about Octopus Deploy is its resource ID's system.
 It's always easy to find the id of the object which makes it super easy to import existing resources into your terraform state.

-Let's assume that I already have an environment configured.
+Let's assume that I already have an environment configured and I want to adopt it so that I can manage it with Terraform.

 ```
 https://cloud-eng.octopus.app/app#/Spaces-1/infrastructure/machines?environmentIds=Environments-7